sanni/cartreader/extras/3dprint/README.md

-# Combined STL file with all parts
+# Combined STL file with all parts (print out of ABS/PLA in any color you like)

 ![image](https://dl.dropboxusercontent.com/s/4remnau0kni660i/combined_no_tabs.png?dl=1)